JoelineAlves/wonderboy_tshirt/TESTING.md

 ### HTML

-* [W3C Markup Validator](https://validator.w3.org/) I identified an error, which I successfully resolved by updating the ID names in both the mobile and base HTML templates.
+* [W3C Markup Validator](https://validator.w3.org/) I identified an error, which I successfully resolved by updating the ID names in both the mobile and base HTML templates and I managed to find a stray end tag div in toast html templates which was fixed.

 ### CSS
 ![W3C CSS Validator image](assets/testing_images/css_validation.png)